Mitigating Data Absence in Federated Learning Using Privacy-Controllable Data Digests: The FedDig Framework

-{\bf Models in the FedDig.} As in Figure~\ref{fig:model_overview}, at each client, the digest producer ${\cal P}_d$ encodes the raw data $R$ into features $d_R$.
-At the moderator, the guidance producer ${\cal P}_G$ produces the guidance $G$ from the digest $D_R$.
-The selection of ${\cal P}_d$ and ${\cal P}_G$ depends on the property and complexity of the FL task.
-The server model ${\cal M}$ includes two feature extractors $F_R$ and $F_D$ to extract latent features from the raw data (or guidance) and the digests, respectively.
-The extracted latent features are then concatenated and fed to the classifier $C$.
+The client and moderator use different types of inputs in FedDig.
+Clients access raw data, while the server only has access to digests.
+Figure~\ref{fig:model_overview} illustrates the training data flow at each client and at the moderator.
+(1) For available clients: The client model uses a raw sample $R^i$ and an unmixed feature $r^i$ to produce a hard classification label, where $r^i$ is encoded from the raw sample using feature encoder ${\cal P}_R$.
+This is shown in Figure~\ref{fig:model_overview}(a).
+(2) For absent clients: The moderator generates a recall model that uses the training guidance $G$ and a mixed digest $D_R$ to produce a soft label.
+Guidance $G$ is derived from digest $D_R$ using the guidance producer ${\cal P}_G$.
+This is shown in Figure~\ref{fig:model_overview}(b).

-{\bf Client and server models.} In FedDig, the client model ${\cal M}^i$ is trained using private data $R^i$ together with its encoded features $d^i_R$ when the client $i$ is available, as shown in Figure~\ref{fig:model_overview}(a).
-The model gradient $\nabla {\cal M}^i$ and the digest $D^i$ generated by mixing features are sent to the moderator.
-The client gradients are used to generate the aggregated model ${\cal A}$.
-Then, the moderator trains ${\cal A}$ with digests to update the server model ${\cal M}$ for the next training iteration.
-Our design enforces identical architectures for ${\cal M}$ and ${\cal M}^i$, with the only difference of the inputs.
-When the client is available, its raw data are used to generate digests.
-Whenever clients become absent, the moderator will take the digests and produce the guidance for the clients to synthesize the gradient, as shown in Figure~\ref{fig:model_overview}(b).
-This way, FedDig training does not interrupt whether clients are available or not.
-Figure~\ref{fig:architectures} shows the detailed network architectures.
+The FedDig design maintains consistent architectures across the server model ${\cal M}$, the client model ${\cal M}^i$, and the recall model $\overline{\cal M}^i$.
+User can customize the structures of ${\cal P}_R$ and ${\cal P}_G$ based on the specifics and complexity of their FL task.
+Both the client and the server models use two feature extractors, $F_R$ and $F_D$, to extract latent features from the raw data (or the guidance) and the digests, respectively.
+These extracted latent features are then concatenated and fed to the classifier $C$ to produce the final inference result.

-{\bf Model initialization.} We initialize ${\cal P}_d$ using the encoder of a pre-trained convolutional autoencoder~\cite{8095172}.
-Both ${\cal P}_G$ and ${\cal M}$ are randomly initialized.
-All clients share the same ${\cal P}_d$.
+In FedDig, the feature encoder ${\cal P}_R$ is shared among all FL clients, while the guidance producer ${\cal P}_G$ remains a private model of the FL moderator.
+We initialize ${\cal P}_R$ using the encoder from a pre-trained convolutional autoencoder from~\cite{8095172}, fixing it to ensure that the features $r$ are consistent and that all digests $\cal D$ are static during training.
+This setup minimizes transmission overhead, as the digests need to be sent only once at the start.
+The feature encoder ${\cal P}_R$ could be a sophisticated feature extractor, such as the initial layers of a pre-trained model like ResNet18, or any advanced privacy-removing process, such as methods that remove sensitive regions.
+In our experiments, ${\cal P}_G$ and ${\cal M}$ are initialized randomly.